 Spotting Air Pollution with Satellites, Better Than Ever Before

-Machine learning algorithm uses high-resolution micro-satellite imagery and weather data to detect levels of harmful air pollution with as much accuracy and more resolution than any current method
+Machine learning algorithm uses high-resolution micro-satellite imagery and weather data to detect levels of air pollution with more accuracy and resolution

 Researchers from Duke University have devised a method for estimating the air quality over a small patch of land using nothing but satellite imagery and weather conditions.
 Such information could help researchers identify hidden hotspots of dangerous pollution, greatly improve studies of pollution on human health, or potentially tease out the effects of unpredictable events on air quality, such as the breakout of an airborne global pandemic.